zweilosec/Infosec-Notes/os-agnostic/scripting/script-language-comparison.md

 Arrays are not specifically defined as a type in Batch Script but can be implemented.
 The following things need to be noted when arrays are implemented in Batch Script.

 * Each element of the array needs to be defined with the set command.
-* The ‘for’ loop would be required to iterate through the values of the array.
+* The 'for' loop would be required to iterate through the values of the array.

 ### Creating an Array

-An array is created by using the following set command.
+An array is created by using the `set` command.

 ```
 set a[0]=1